g41797/matryoshka-io/kitchen/docs/addendums/matryoshka-io-notation.md

 Timer
 ```

-The notation does not define application object names.
+The notation does not define application item names.

 That is the responsibility of the application.

-An object name ending with `!` denotes an Out-of-Band (OOB) Item.
+An item name ending with `!` denotes an Out-of-Band (OOB) Item.

 ---